willdphan/gpt-eleven-labs/README.md

-# Jarvis, AI Personal Asistant

-This repository uses `OpenAI`'s Whisper and `Gradio` to generate audio responses from a personal assistant named Genie.
+# Eleven Labs Text to Speech
+This repository provides a Python script for converting text to speech using the Eleven Labs API.
+The script takes in text input, along with the user's Eleven Labs voice ID and API key, and returns the corresponding audio output.

 ## Installation

-To install `Gradio` and `OpenAI`, use the commands below.
+To install the necessary packages, use the command below:

-    pip3 install openai
+## Copy code
-    pip3 install gradio
+    pip3 install gradio requests

-Or just use this command to install everything for you.

-    pip3 install -r requirements.txt

 ## Usage

-Startup the Gradio interface with the command below.
-On the Gradio interface, simply record some audio acknowledging Jarvis.
-Jarvis (using OpenAI's whisper model) will provide a response.
+Run the script with the following command:

     python3 genius.py

-Javis's response will be in audio format and will be printed on the interface.
+This will open a Gradio interface where you can input the desired text, voice ID, and API key.
+The output will be audio corresponding to the input text.

+Note: You need to have an account with Eleven Labs to obtain an API key and a voice ID.

 ## License